jcoonrod/jcoonrod.github.io/uni/README.md

-Freecell in Unicode
+##Freecell in Unicode
-* Uses a local copy of Noto Sans Symbols2
+* Uses a local copy of Noto Sans Symbols2 ttf
 * Status - getting the other functions to work.